christiansimms/3d-agents/README.md

 # json3d: A web app to view json files in 3d using Babylon.js

+This setup is based on: https://doc.babylonjs.com/guidedLearning/usingVite The idea is to have shared dependencies in the root, and then subdirectories with their own which shares the parent directory's dependencies.
+Subdirectory "starter" is just a simple one to start with, you can just copy it.

-View it live at: https://christiansimms.github.io/json3d/
+NOT YET: View it live at: https://christiansimms.github.io/json3d/

 ## Build Setup